Kentucky Wildcats Odds

 Betting on over/under totals looks at the cumulative final score between two teams, not the winner or loser of the game.
 Bettors are required to accurately predict if the teams combine higher or lower than a number set by oddsmakers.
 Oddsmakers set the over/under total for Kentucky vs. Florida at 140.5 points.

-• Over 140.5 points (-118)
+- Over 140.5 points (-118)

-• Under 140.5 points (-110)
+- Under 140.5 points (-110)

 Again, juice or vig comes into play with over/unders.
-Betting over 140.5 points means in this case that a bettor would have to wager $118 to earn $100.
+Betting over 140.5 points means, in this case, that a bettor would have to wager $118 to earn $100.
 Betting under 140.5 points would mean a bettor would earn $100 for every $110 risked.

 Kentucky Prop Bets

-For those Kentucky Wildcats fans that have a particular favorite player, prop bets are a great way to show your support.
+For those Kentucky Wildcats fans who have a particular favorite player, prop bets are a great way to show your support.
 Oddsmakers will also set lines on player statistics.
 Bettors then have the opportunity to guess whether those players will go over or under the set line to win money.
 Some popular prop bets include how many points a player will score, who will score first, how many rebounds a player gets, and many more.

 Kentucky Future Odds